adlnet/xAPI-Spec/xAPI.md

 * Activity Providers SHOULD use POST instead of PUT.
 * When PUTing statements, the Id property of the Statement SHOULD* be used.
-* Where provided, the Id property of the Statement MUST match the 'statementId' parameter of the request.
+* Where provided, the Id property of the Statement MUST match the "statementId" parameter of the request.

 <a name="stmtapipost"/>